jnozzi/cocoadev.com/markdown/ApplicationEnhancer.md

 ----
 I suggest taking a different approach.
 Rather than blocking APE, when a user writes in with a problem, as part of your initial troubleshooting, ask them if they have APE installed, and tell them to add your app to APE's master exclude list if so.
 If the problem goes away, then you can tell them that it's caused by an APE module and that they should go through to figure out which one.

 Blocking APE from your app is not only rude, but also rather unnecessary.
 If you've only had this happen three times in the last few years, then either your app is spectacularly unpopular, or APE doesn't cause problems with your apps in the vast majority of cases.
-Blocking APE completely just to prevent something that causes some pain once a year is basically destroying the village in order to save it. -- General/PrimeOperator
+Blocking APE completely just to prevent something that causes some pain once a year is basically destroying the village in order to save it. -- PrimeOperator

 ----

 Rude??
 I don't agree with that, but I can say that the app in question sells a minimum of 4 units a day.
 It success or lack thereof has nothing to do with this conversation, so why bother saying it unless you're trying to start a flamewar?
-Yet every time this problem has appeared, removing/disabling General/ApplicationEnhancer has resolved the issue.
+Yet every time this problem has appeared, removing/disabling ApplicationEnhancer has resolved the issue.
 As to haxies being there because the user wants them to be, I'm sure the user wouldn't want them there if the user was fully aware of how many odd problems APEs can cause.
-In fact, every time we've determined this as the problem, the user removed General/ApplicationEnhancer without a moment's thought (which demonstrates the priority of a user trying to remain productive).
-I **do not** want this to become yet another religious war over General/ApplicationEnhancer.
+In fact, every time we've determined this as the problem, the user removed ApplicationEnhancer without a moment's thought (which demonstrates the priority of a user trying to remain productive).
+I **do not** want this to become yet another religious war over ApplicationEnhancer.
 If you don't have an answer to my question, fine.
 If you want to get into an APE holy war, keep your comments to yourself.

 ----
 I mentioned "spectacularly unpopular" as a joking alternative.
 Notice I mentioned two things up there, connected with "or"?
 My point was this: you're selling a minimum of 4 units a day.
 Unsanity's stuff is installed all over the place.
 That means that there are a lot of your users with APE installed, and yet you've only had this happen three times.
 Do you seriously believe that only three of your users have ever had APE?
 That is not likely.
 What is more likely is that APE doesn't cause problems most of the time.